droyad/Fody-Wiki/ModuleWeaver.md

  * An `DefineConstants` property that will contain all the compile time constants that have been defined as part of the build.
  * An `ProjectDirectoryPath` property that will contain the directory path of the project being processed.
  * An `AssemblyFilePath` property that will contain the path to the assembly being processed.
- * An `AddinDirectoryPath` property that will contain the directory path if the current addin.
+ * An `AddinDirectoryPath` property that will contain the directory path of the current addin.
  * An `SolutionDirectoryPath` property that will contain the directory path if the current solution.

 For example